 With the close method, there are three arguments that you need to define, and as you can see, all these arguments are optional, and you can skip them if you want.
 But some methods don’t have arguments (for example: activate)

-Example to use a Property to with Workbook
+For example to use a Property with Workbook

-In the above code, as I said, you have the book1 defined, and then the sheet property refers to all the sheets and then the count property to count them.
+In the above code, as I said, you have book1 defined, and then the sheet property refers to all the sheets, and then the count property to count them.
 And when you run this code, it shows you a message box with the result.

 Using “WITH” Statement with Workbook

 In VBA, there’s a “With” statement that can help you work with a workbook while writing a macro efficiently.
 Let’s see the below example where you have three different code lines with the same workbook, i.e., ActiveWorkbook.

 With the “WITH statement”, you can refer to the active workbook a single time, and use all the properties and methods that you have in the code.